ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/basic/filterMapReduce/README.md

 * Import the `easybatch-tutorials` project in your IDE
 * Resolve maven dependencies
-* Navigate to the `org.easybatch.tutorials.basic.pipeline.filterMapReduce` package
+* Navigate to the `org.easybatch.tutorials.basic.filterMapReduce` package
-* Run the `org.easybatch.tutorials.basic.pipeline.filterMapReduce.Launcher` class without any argument
+* Run the `org.easybatch.tutorials.basic.filterMapReduce.Launcher` class without any argument